autistic-symposium/metaverse-py/README.md

 To run this app:

-1. Install the depedencies (hopefully in a venv)
+1. Install the dependencies (hopefully in a venv)
 2. Add the background and foreground images to their respective dirs.
 3. Edit the constants in `main.py`
 4. Run `main.py`